andrew0928/columns.chicken-house.net/.github/instructions/html2md.instructions.md

    - Convert HTML lists `<ul>`, `<ol>`, `<li>` to Markdown lists

 ## Step 3: Handle Images and Links

-3. **Skip Local Images**: Do NOT download images already hosted on `columns.chicken-house.net`,
+1. **Skip Local Images**: Do NOT download images already hosted on `columns.chicken-house.net`,
-4. change the image or link path to local path ( just left the path and query part of the URL, e.g. `/wp-content/uploads/2016/04/img_57000bc9912e2.png` )
+2. change the image or link path to local path ( just left the path and query part of the URL, e.g. `/wp-content/uploads/2016/04/img_57000bc9912e2.png` )
+3. do not allow local relative path, all images should be absolute path, start with `/wp-content/`.

 ## Step 4: Output